FOSDEM/website/content/interviews/2014-daniel-naber.markdown

 Q: What do you hope to accomplish by giving this talk?
 What do you expect?

+The issue of word-based spell checking is mostly solved - the issue of grammar checking isn't.
+But a lot of the necessary technology is there and I think the time has come that people should be aware of that.
+Also, as any project, we're always looking for both new contributors and users of course.

+Q: LanguageTool started in 2003 as part of your thesis.
+What are the biggest events in the history of the project?
+How did it evolve in those eleven years?
+Is this what you planned it to be?

 If you look at [the statistics at ohloh](http://www.ohloh.net/p/languagetool), you'll see we have a slow but steady growth.
 I don't remember any earth-shaking events in the history of LanguageTool, we've just continued working on it while some other open source grammar checkers are unmaintained now.

 Q: Running LanguageTool on a random 20,000 article subset of the English Wikipedia led to a lot of false alarms.
 What are currently the biggest limitations of LanguageTool that result in these errors?